johngarrett/garrepi-blog-posts/ipad-computing.md

 I would amend his amendment by saying an iPad is a penny board and not so much a skateboard.
 You can only do a few tricks, and you look kind of dorky using it, but it's an amazing cruiser.

-my iPad Pro (2nd Gen 10.5") only gets upgraded when a jailbreak is available; a jailed iPad is too constrained.
+My current iPad Pro (2nd Gen 10.5") only gets upgraded when a jailbreak is available; a jailed iPad doesn't provide the same illusion of freedom.

 ## in the wild